 India is home to various tribes, called “Adivasis,” known for its outstanding cultural traits.
 There are so many tribes like Bhils, Warlis, Maithilis, Rathwas, Gonds, and Sauras, who gets famous for their paintings and traditional art.
-Wall painting holds significance for any tribal community as it is the simplest way to showcase their rituals and ancient culture.
-Artists of Warli art recreate the ancient Indian art form on various auspicious occasions.
+Wall painting such as Warli art designs holds significance for any tribal community as it is the simplest way to showcase their rituals and ancient culture.
+Artists recreate the ancient Indian art form on various auspicious occasions.
 Or festivals like marriage, birth, or harvest.

 The appeal and origin of Warli painting in India lies in their simplicity, developed on walls using geometric shapes.
 Such as circles, triangles, squares, and dotted lines.